 FILS IP Address Assignment element

 The FILS IP Address Assignment element is used by a STA to request or to assign an IP address using FILS IP Address Configuration ( 10.45.3.2 (FILS IP address configuration)).
-If dot11FILSActivated is true, FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Container Action frame..
+If dot11FILSActivated is true, FILS IP Address Assignment element may be sent in an Association Request, an Association Response, a Reassociation Request, a Reassociation Response or a FILS Container Action frame.
 The format of the FILS IP Address Assignment element is shown in Figure 8-574p (FILS IP Address Assignment element format).